 - Multi-room functionality

 As we said of the original Mu-so: it's a sonic sensation.
 The sound is wide, volume is potentially huge and clarity top-end.
+Indeed, the volume can easily be too much for smaller environments, but within the app it's possible to cleverly cap the output for more nuanced volume control, which is a great feature.

 Then there's that bass.
 Oh that bass.
 Whereas before it was big and beefy, it's now got a dollop of extra low-end that has lots of clout and elasticity - without being overbearing in any way.
 The balance of audio is simply fantastic - whatever you like listening to.